 Interspecies Romance: Daxter and Tess.
 Thankfully, they don't actually do anything until Tess gets turned into an ottsel.

 It's All Upstairs From Here: The Metal Head Tower requires Jak to ascend slopes, glowing bridges and platforms to reach the elevator to the topmost chamber in Act Three.

-Late Arrival Spoiler: Kor being the metal head leader, mentioned by Jak in the first few lines of the opening when Samos mentions the metal heads are still fighting.
+Late Arrival Spoiler: Kor being the Metal Head leader, mentioned by Jak in the first few lines of the opening when Samos mentions the Metal Heads are still fighting.

 Large Ham: Veger, thanks to some delightfully over-the-top voice acting.
-His entire Motive Rant and "The Reason You Suck" Speech to Jak just before the Precursor Robot fight was Made of Ham.
+His entire Motive Rant and "The Reason You Suck" Speech to Jak just before the Precursor Robot fight is Made of Ham.
 Cyber-Errol gets in on the act, too.
 This is probably why the animators during the commentary said that it was such good fun animating these characters.

 Matter Replicator: In the first arena level, Damas mentions "matter formers", though we never see them or learn exactly what they're for.
 Maybe to explain just where the hell all the Marauder gladiators come from?